 Volunteers should be prepared for the daily schedule to change at short notice to meet the needs of the children, the animals and the project and be ready to take on any tasks that may be required of them.

 ||Mid January - End March

 ||End August - Start December

-The sanctuary offers two clean and comfortable accommodation options: volunteer rooms shared by up to three people (single sex) or large tents with a living and bedroom area which are shared by up to two people - either same gender or couples.
+The sanctuary offers two clean and comfortable accommodation options: volunteer rooms shared by up to three people (single sex) or large tents with a living and bedroom area which are shared by up to three people.
+Twin tents are also available for couples or friends.
 The rooms are basic but the beds are comfortable and bedding (duvets and pillows) are provided.
 There are communal showers and toilet facilities with hot water supplied by solar energy which is sometimes restricted.
+A few of the tents have basic en-suite facilities at the back of the tent.
 Power sockets for electrical items are available in communal areas.